Digoxin for Veterinary Use

 Digoxin Side Effects

-- Adverse cardiac effects include many different arrhythmias: heart block (complete and incomplete), paroxysmal atrial or ventricular tachycardias, multifocal premature ventricular contractions, bigeminy and ST-segment changes.
+- Adverse cardiac effects include many different arrhythmias: heart block (complete and incomplete), paroxysmal atrial or ventricular tachycardia, multifocal premature ventricular contractions, bigeminy, and ST-segment changes.

 - Gastrointestinal side effects include anorexia, nausea and diarrhea.